bogdan-dumitrescu/FrexDuino/README.md

 Frex came with adjustable hard stops for limiting the rotation.
 The `WHEEL_TOTAL_DEGREES` constant should be set to the number of degrees the Frex wheel can move between these hard stops (1 full wheel rotation = 360 degrees).

-**Note:** it is not needed (or recommended) to modify this number after setting it the first time unless the wheel's hard stops are actually adjusted as well.
+**Note:** it is not needed (or recommended) to modify this number after setting it the first time, unless the wheel's hard stops are actually adjusted as well.
 If you need to virtually limit the rotation of your wheel to accommodate an older game, you should use [DXTweak2](https://www.xsimulator.net/community/marketplace/dxtweak2-change-calibration-and-deadzone-settings-of-a-directinput-game-controller.245/).
 FrexDuino will work fine with whatever limits you set in DXTweak2.

 ### Centering the wheel